Overcoming the numerical sign problem in the Wigner dynamics via adaptive particle annihilation: Particle annihilation: A remedy for the numerical sign problem

-where $\psi_\pm(x) = (2\pi)^{-\frac{1}{2}}\me^{-\frac{(x\pm1)^2}{2}}$.
 One can draw samples from two Gaussian functions and take the minus sign as the particle weight (here we set $N_0 = 2000$).
-As seen in Figure \ref{SPADE_continuous}, the overlap of two Gaussians almost cancels out.
-Thus for 2000 positive particles (red dot) and 2000 negative particles (blue circle) in Figure \ref{discrete_particle}, we also want to cancel out the particles in the central region carrying opposite weights.
-Figures \ref{adaptive_04} and \ref{adaptive_01} plot the adaptive partitions under $\vartheta = 0.4$ and $\vartheta = 0.1$, respectively.
-Choosing a smaller $\vartheta$ leads to a refinement of partition, and consequently makes more particles left uncanceled (see Figures \ref{after_PA_t04} and \ref{after_PA_t01}). } \end{example}

-It is clear that the partition is refined in the region where samples are concentrated and ceases to be split further when points are sparsely distributed.
-Such idea seems to be straightforwardly generalized to high dimensional problem, without a priori knowledge of underlying density or sparse structure.
-The sole parameter $\vartheta$ in the discrepancy bounds controls the partition level, as well as the accuracy of SPADE.
+As seen in Fig.~\ref{SPADE_continuous}, the overlap of two Gaussians almost cancels out.
+Thus for 2000 positive particles (red dot) and 2000 negative particles (blue circle) in Fig.~\ref{discrete_particle}, we also want to cancel out the particles in the central region carrying opposite weights.
+Figs.~\ref{adaptive_04} and \ref{adaptive_01} plot the adaptive partitions under $\vartheta = 0.4$ and $\vartheta = 0.1$, respectively.
+Choosing a smaller $\vartheta$ leads to a refinement of partition, and consequently more particles are left uncanceled (see Fig.~\ref{after_PA_t04}).
+The partition is refined in the region where samples are concentrated and ceases to be split further when points are sparsely distributed, without a priori knowledge of underlying sparse structure.